eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.bosesoundtouch/README.md

 | bass                      | Number    | Bass (-9 minimum, 0 maximum)                                 |

-The *notificationsound* channel has a configuration options:
+The *notificationsound* channel has the following optional configuration parameters:

- - notificationVolume - Desired volume level while playing the notification, it should be between 10 and 70 (inclusive).
+ - notificationVolume - Desired volume level while playing the notification, it must be between 10 and 70 (inclusive).
 A value outside this range will result in an error and not play the notification.
  - notificationService - The service providing the notification
  - notificationReason - The reason for the notification
  - notificationMessage - Further details about the notification

-The text for notification service, reason and message will appear on the device display (when available) and the SoundTouch application screen.
+The texts for the notification service, reason and message appear on the device display (when available) and the SoundTouch application screen.
-Upon completion of the notification, the speaker volume will return to its original value.
+Upon completion of the notification, the speaker volume returns to its original value.
 If not present, the notification will play at the existing volume level.

 ## Full Example